wazuh/wazuh/src/shared_modules/content_manager/README.md

 The Content Manager has the capability of processing a content file in an offline mode: Depending on the URL prefix, the content source will be either copied from the local filesystem or downloaded from a local HTTP server.

-The file will be stored int the output folder and, if compressed, it will be decompressed int the contents folder.
+The file will be stored in the output folder and, if compressed, it will be decompressed in the contents folder.

 When processing files, the Content Manager keeps track of the last processed file hash.
 In this way, if processing the same file twice in a row, the second time no data is published, preventing the consumers from re-process the content.

-In the offline mode, the compression type is deduced from the URL extension.
+In the offline mode, the compression type is deduced from the URL extension, ignoring the compression type set in the input configuration.
 For example, if the URL finishes with the `.xz` prefix, an XZ decompressor will be instantiated in the orchestration.
 Any extension outside the supported ones will be treated as a raw (not compressed) file format.

 ```json
 {